opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

     This REQUIRED property describes compatibility requirements in one compatibility set.

-    If one of the compatibility set passes the compatibility check against the target node, that means the node is compatible with the image.
+    If one of the compatibility sets passes the compatibility check against the target node, that means the node is compatible with the image.

     There are three category key-value pair inside the compatibility set.